 Eyler is a well-published author and presenter.
 Her work has been featured in the American Journal of Public Health, American Journal of Preventive Medicine, and the Journal of Public Health Practice and Management.
-She is the lead editor of the 2016 book, "Prevention, Policy, and Public Health," and author of 2020 Research Methods for Public Health.
-Eyler is President of the Association for Women Faculty and a Provost-sponsored Faculty Fellow for gender Equity.
+She is the author of the 2021 book Research Methods for Public Health.

 International Journal of Environmental Research and Public Health